GypsyDangerous/Times-Tables/final product/TIMES TABLES.md

  * press r to reset
  * press any other key to reduce the multiplier by .1
 ````
+**Style 1**
 ![Screenshot](final.PNG)

-The other version uses a 4x4 grid instead of a 8x4 grid and has one table on the right side that can be grown/shrunk
+The other version uses a 4x4 grid instead of a 8x4 grid and has one table on the right side that can be grown/shrunk.

+**Style 2**
 ![Screenshot](Capture.PNG)